You . I love Cetaphil:

 What is Witch Hazel?

-Witch-hazel helps to shrink and contract blood vessels back to normal size, and therefore is the active ingredient in many hemorrhoid medications.
-IT is even used to treat acne and can be used to treat a variety of skin conditions psoriasis and eczema.
+Witch-hazel helps to shrink and contract blood vessels back to normal size.
+Therefore is the active ingredient in many hemorrhoid medications.
+It is even used to treat acne and can be used to treat a variety of skin conditions psoriasis and eczema.

-In addition, Witch Hazel is sometimes found as an ingredient in eye drops.
-Witch Hazel is so useful, the seeds are even edible.
+You might have noticed Witch Hazel is sometimes found as an ingredient in eye drops.
+Witch Hazel is so useful and you can even eat the seeds!
 It’s an anti-inflammatory (used on skin conditions such as diaper rash, razor burn, and bug bites).

 Use can use it for anti-microbial purposes ( to soothe poison ivy, treat chicken pox and heal bruises and cuts, all caused or irritated by viruses and bacteria).

 Dickinson’s is a 100% natural witch hazel formula that has been around since 1866.
 A non-drying and good for all skin types product, it’s ’s a good thing to have on hand for the entire family.